Data and materials from the journal article: "State anxiety by itself does not change political attitudes: A threat of shock experiment"

 Archive (Methods)

 Filename: 2.
-Methods.7z No License defined Restricted to Private (Only you and Repository Staff) |
+Methods.7z No License defined Restricted to Private (Only Data Provider and Repository Staff) |

 Download (3MB)